 This week, we are celebrating the college graduation of our very first two Jack & Julie Narcolepsy Scholarships recipients from 2014.
 Recently, Kendra graduated from the University of St. Thomas and Jacob graduated from The Ohio State!
-Today, Kendra shares beautiful reflections on college life and studying abroad with narcolepsy.
+Today, Kendra shares beautiful reflections on college life and studying abroad with narcolepsy and her story on being a narcolepsy scholarship recipient.
 Read Jacob’s update here.

 Kendra’s College Graduation Update:

 Kendra was diagnosed with narcolepsy with cataplexy at age 15 during her freshman year in high school and received a 2014 Jack & Julie Narcolepsy Scholarship.
 This May 2018, Kendra graduated Magna Cum Laude from the University of St. Thomas with a B.S. in neuroscience.
 She plans on applying for and attending medical school in the near future.

 Project Sleep: What was a moment of pride or success during your college years?

 Kendra: During my capstone neuroscience class on sleep and circadian rhythms, I had the opportunity to give an hour long presentation on narcolepsy to my classmates, which was a great culmination of my four years of undergraduate education!